 - Shoulder deformity or bump under the skin

-Most cases of shoulder fractures can be effectively treated without surgery, so long as it is not a compound fracture or fracture where the bone fragments have shifted out of position.
+Most types of shoulder fractures can be effectively treated without surgery, so long as it is not a compound fracture or fracture where the bone fragments have shifted out of position.

 - Immobilizing the shoulder with a sling

 - Taking anti-inflammatory medications

 In cases where the condition is more severe, shoulder fracture surgery may be necessary.
 Surgery to repair a shoulder fracture involves fixating the fracture fragments using plates, screws, pins or rods, depending on the type of fracture.
 In very complex and serious cases, shoulder replacement surgery may